 The next step is to develop the signal handler code that updates and displays the progress bar.
-For the sake of simplicity, the progress bar will be a fixed length, and will contain two types of characters.
-An initial prefix of number sign (#) characters (also called pound signs, hashes, and hashtags) will represent the completed segment.
-The remainder of the bar, meaning the portion representing the unfinished work, will be represented by dashes (-).
-The entire bar will be enclosed in square brackets and the percent completed as an actual percentage will be written to the right of the bar.
+For the sake of simplicity, the progress bar will be a fixed length and will contain two types of characters.
+An initial prefix of hash mark (#) characters will represent the completed segment.
+The remainder of the bar, meaning the portion representing the unfinished work, will be represented by hyphens (-).
+The entire bar will be enclosed in square brackets, and the percent completed as an actual percentage will be written to the right of the bar.
 For example, a few snapshots of the bar would look like the following: